 Can a trip with an infant be a vacation?
 I’m about to find out.
 We are about to head to Europe for a quick family trip.
-As usual, I’m excited for some new destinations and experiences, and want to share it here.
+As usual, I’m excited for some new destinations, like orlando hotels near disney, and experiences, and want to share it here.

 Yep, another excuse to show off this photo

 We are going to Denmark (a new country for all of us), and then a have a few days in Switzerland (using a free night from the Milestone promotion, and then points to stay at the wonderful Park Hyatt Zurich) before heading home.
 We picked some very expensive cities, and even though neither place is on the Euro, the US dollar is still doing pretty well against those local currencies.
 Our stays are fully covered with hotel points, many of them nearly for free from a Club Carlson promo from a few years ago.
 Redeeming Club Carlson in Scandinavia is a good option since there are multiple options there.

 For our flights, we are burning through my stash of United miles for Lufthansa Business Class.
 Both longhaul flights will be in Lufthansa’s newest Business configuration with a flatbed seat.
 This will be my first time in this seat, and only my second flight in Lufthansa Business Class long haul.
 I didn’t plan ahead well enough to get the reduced rates United was offering earlier this year, so it was a painful 140,000 United miles per person for Business Class on this trip.
 I have paid less than that for First Class to Asia via Europe…oh well.
 That’s where we are today since the massive devaluation of Mileage Plus.
 I still have quite a few miles to burn, plus a stash of Chase points.
 Even at this high price, this is my preferred use of Mileage Plus: Zero flights on United.